ericrobskyhuntley/git-writing/README.md

 ...this might be for you.
 It includes templates for multiple types of writing.

+## Requires Pandoc

+This package requires that Pandoc be installed.
+I recommend you consult [the Pandoc documentation for installation](https://pandoc.org/installing.html) instructions.

 ## Initiating a new repository

 From the CLI, `git_writing` will initiate a new repository, copy template files, and commit with an "initial commit" message.
 For example...